rizkyzhang/rizkyzhang/README.md

 I am a Full Stack Web Developer with experience in building responsive and complex web applications using React, Next.js, Chakra UI, Node.js, Supabase and other technologies.

-I love building projects, writing about what I learn and helping other developers solving their coding problem in Kotakode (Indonesia equivalent of Stack Overflow).
+I love building projects, learning new things everyday and writing about what I learn on my blog.

 Take a look at my portfolio and let's get in touch! ➡️ https://programmerhood.com